slavpilus/git-switcher/README.md

 git-personal
 ```

+This also launches a Docker container with your personal Git credentials.
+Exit using the same method described above.

 ### Additional Features

 - **One-off Git Commands**: You can also run one-off commands like:
   ```bash
   git-work git clone git@git-server:work-org/project.git
   ```
+  In this case, the container will automatically exit after executing the command.

 ## Troubleshooting